sea-golden-bears-2017/Independent-Study-Assessment/part-1/README.md

 ### Release 0: Student
 We'll start by building a student object.
 The tests that describe students are in the file `spec/student_spec.js`.
 Write your code in the file `student.js`.

+It is required to use a `for` loop to iterate over an array in *Release 0*.

 ### Release 1: Classroom
 Once the tests for the custom student object pass, move on to the classroom